userfrosting/learn/10.users/01.user-accounts/docs.md

 ![Account registration form](/images/registration.png)

-When the registration form is submitted, it will `POST` to the `/account/register` endpoint (which invokes the `AccountController::register` method).
+When the registration form is submitted, it will `POST` to the `/account/register` endpoint (which invokes the `RegisterAction` method).

 #### Disabling registration